MENU

 What Is Soft Swapping?

-So, what is “soft swap”?
-The soft swap Urban Dictionary definition says that “soft swap is to share spouses/mates with another to the point of digital and/or oral copulation only”.
+So, what is soft swap?
+The soft swap meaning, according to Urban Dictionary, is “to share spouses/mates with another to the point of digital and/or oral copulation only.”

-Soft swap is essentially when one couple engages with another couple or couples without engaging in the penetrative sex acts of vaginal or anal sex.
-Soft swap could include kissing, caressing, flirting, fingering or manual sex and potentially oral sex – the limits of each partnership’s direct definition of “what is a soft swap” will be personal to them, and should be agreed upon before a soft swap takes place.
+Soft swap experiences can include kissing, caressing, flirting, fingering or manual sex, and potentially oral sex.
+The limits of each partnership’s definition of soft swap will be personal to them and should be agreed upon before anything happens.

 What is Swinging?